kall2sollies/ArtificialNeuralNetwork/README.md

 The role of this function is to activate or not the output, given the value of the input.

 It can be seen as a gate with a threshold (step activation function), or a projection of the real numbers to the interval [0,1] (sigmoid)...

+# C# implementation

+## Model

+The model is inspired by the article linked in the abstract of this document.
+It aims to represent the ANN in the object oriented programmation's perspective, and as such, will not be using matricial calculus, even though matrix-based implementations would be way much faster and efficient than the one in this project.

+## Limits / missing

+One common implementation mentions 'bias' (plural : biases) as a part of the neuron modelling.
+The bias is a number variable held by the neuron, and the bias is added to the result of the input function.

+This notion is missing from the article used as a source for this implementation, but might be easily added.